geowarin/geowarin.github.io/content/post/writing-naive-code/index.md

 The last idea is not novel, but I personally agree with it for multiple reasons:

-- Naive code is easier to write: it prevents the writer's block when beginning working on a new feature
+- Naive code is easier to write: it prevents the writer's block when you begin working on a new feature
 - Naive code is easier to understand: anyone, you or your teammates can understand and refactor it when needed